 2014 to Present

-DigiMark Partners‘ outsourced Chief Marketing Officers listen carefully, analyze your situation, develop measurable goals, and work closely with you to design and deliver integrated digital marketing strategies and tactics that drive profitable growth.
+Kent Huffman and DigiMark Partners‘ other fractional, on-demand, and interim Chief Marketing Officers listen carefully, analyze your situation, develop measurable goals, and work closely with you to design and deliver integrated digital marketing strategies and tactics that drive profitable growth.
 Depending on your needs, DigiMark can assist across a broad range of marketing functions or focus on just a few.
 And we can play either an internal leadership or external coaching role—when you need it, for only as long as you need it.
-DigiMark’s outsourced CMOs have successfully served industry stalwarts, ambitious start-ups, and virtually everything in between.
-Our seasoned, award-winning team collectively has several decades of in-the-trenches, real-world experience in every aspect of marketing and branding in business-to-consumer and business-to-business environments.
+DigiMark’s CMOs have successfully served industry stalwarts, ambitious start-ups, and virtually everything in between.
+The seasoned, award-winning team collectively has several decades of in-the-trenches, real-world experience in every aspect of marketing and branding in business-to-consumer and business-to-business environments.

 DigiMark is currently working with an interesting range of B2C and B2B clients across North America, including a virtual reality firm, a cloud computing company, and a tourism promoter in Texas, a wireless equipment provider in Canada, a product engineering and design firm in Montana, a national wildlife conservation organization in Montana, and a well-known winery in California.